ayoub3bidi/dirhash/README.md

 Calculating the checksum of a directory made easy.

 ## Dirhash CLI
-Compute a deterministic checksum of a directory by hashing file contents and their relative paths, with support for glob-based exclusions.
+Compute a deterministic checksum of a directory by hashing file contents and their relative paths, with support for glob-based exclusions and symbolic link navigation.

 ### Usage
 ```sh